lkoepsel/Labs_10C_Class/README.md

 ## Installation

 For this class, all of the content will be pre-installed on the *RPi*.
-If you wish to create a similar *RPi* from scratch, [here](./docs/RPI_10C.md) are the instructions.
+If you wish to create a similar *RPi* from scratch, [here](docs/RPi_10C.md) are the instructions.

 ## Usage
 The recommended method to develop code using this repository is to use *VS Code* and your *terminal* program, side-by-side.
 This allows you to quickly and easily perform functions in either window.

 To start:
 1. Connect the *Uno* to the *Raspberry Pi* via the USB cable.
-1. Put the Raspberry Pi power supply into an outlet and connect the USB-C cable from the power supply into the USB C connector on the *Raspberry Pi*.
+1. Put the Raspberry Pi power supply into an outlet and connect the USB-C cable from the power supply into the *USB C* connector on the *Raspberry Pi*.
-1. The Raspberry Pi, red light will come on and the green light will blink sporadically.
+1. The *Raspberry Pi* red light will come on and the green light will blink sporadically.
+Allow the *RPi* to run for a few minutes on initial boot.

 ### Terminal Steps

+1. Open the Terminal application:
-1. In Windows, enter *Terminal* in the Windows search bar, click on either *Terminal* or *Command Prompt*.
-On a Mac, press *Cmd-Space* to pull up the search and enter *Terminal* then return.
+    * *Windows*, enter *Terminal* in the Windows search bar, click on either *Terminal* or *Command Prompt*
+    * *macOS*, press *Cmd-Space* to pull up the search and enter *Terminal* then return
 1. Make the *Terminal* window fill the right half of your monitor screen.
-1. In the window, which opens enter *ssh *pi10C@pi10C01.local*, using your *RPi* username and hostname.
+1. At the command prompt *(this is the name of prompt in Terminal)*, enter *ssh *pi10C@pi10C01.local*, using your *RPi* username and hostname.
+The *username* will always be *pi10C*, your hostname will be labeled on the *Raspberry Pi* and follow it with a *".local"*.
 1. If this the first time, you have connected, you will need to respond "*yes*" to "*...continue connecting (yes/no/[fingerprint])?*".

-It will look similar to this:
+For example, it will look similar to this:
 ```bash
 ssh pi10C@pi10C01.local
 The authenticity of host 'pi10c01.local (192.168.1.75)' can't be established.